rahulranjansah/hapsira/docs/source/examples/going-to-mars-with-python-using-poliastro.myst.md

 date_arrival = time.Time("2012-08-06 05:17", scale="utc").tdb
 ```

 To compute the transfer orbit, we have the useful function `lambert` : according to a theorem with the same name, *the transfer orbit between two points in space only depends on those two points and the time it takes to go from one to the other*.
-We could make use of the raw algorithms available in `poliastro.iod` for solving this but working with the `poliastro.maneuvers` is even easier!
+We could make use of the raw algorithms available in `hapsira.iod` for solving this but working with the `hapsira.maneuvers` is even easier!

 We just need to create the orbits for each one of the planets at the specific departure and arrival dates: